Exponential mixing of measures of maximal entropy for certain skew products: introduction

 \begin{ltheorem} Let $M$ and $N$ be surfaces and $F:M\times N\to M\times N$ be a $C^\infty$ skew product diffeomorphism over $f:M\to M$.
 If $h_{top}(F)>\max\{h_{top}(f),h_{top}(F\mid\pi)\}$, then $F$ is SPR. \end{ltheorem}

 In order to establish these theorems, we prove our main technical result, Theorem~\ref{thm-main}.
-This theorem relates the continuity of the fiber entropy to the continuity of the fiber center exponents for skew products with two-dimensional fibers.
-It extends the work of Buzzi, Crovisier, and Sarig \cite{BCS}, who established continuity of Lyapunov exponents with respect to entropy for surface diffeomorphisms.
+Its statement relates the continuity of the fiber entropy to the continuity of the fiber Lyapunov exponents for skew products with two-dimensional fibers.

-In the next section, we introduce the definitions needed to state Theorem~\ref{thm-main}.
-Our result can be viewed as an adaptation of the main theorem of \cite{BCS}.
-Since this is a long and highly technical paper, rather than repeating all the calculations, we highlight the key adaptations and differences required in our case.
+In the next section, we introduce the definitions needed to precisely state Theorem~\ref{thm-main}.
+Our result can be viewed as an adaptation of the main theorem of \cite{BCS}, which studies the continuity of Lyapunov exponents with respect to entropy for surface diffeomorphisms.
+Since \cite{BCS} is a long and highly technical paper, rather than repeating all the calculations, we focus in the key adaptations and differences required in our case.
+We would like to highlight two of them: the entropy formulas for the fiber entropy developed in Section 5 and the reparametrizations results in Section 6.